-It's a win-win when visitors embrace the romance of rail travel and avoid costly gas prices.
+Embrace the romance of rail travel, kick back and see the sights, plus you’ll avoid the stress of driving.
 Travelers from along the West Coast and beyond can book a seat or berth on an Amtrak train and enjoy great coastal views and a relaxing ride.
-While in San Diego, visitors can also use the region's San Diego Trolley and Coaster trains to explore the region by rail.
+While in San Diego, you can also use the region's San Diego Trolley and Coaster trains to explore the region by rail.

 If you're staying in and around downtown San Diego, the iconic bright red trolley will take you in and around the city.
 The San Diego Trolley provides convenient services from key locations downtown, including the Santa Fe Depot and the San Diego Convention Center, crisscrossing through downtown and out to various locations like Old Town and Mission Valley.